Simulating bridges using confluent diffusions: Introduction

-More recently, a major innovation in discretisation approaches for one-dimensional diffusion bridges was proposed by \citet{b:bs14}, termed by the authors as \emph{simple diffusion bridges} (SDB).
-This forms one key ingredient of the work we introduce in this paper, and so is fully discussed in Section \ref{sec:SDB}.
-However in short, the novelty of \citet{b:bs14} is that it only requires the forward simulation of unconditioned diffusions, one of which attains the start point of the desired bridge, another the end.
-These two unconditioned diffusions are then `spliced' together at a well specified crossing time to form a single proposal path (which we call a \emph{`confluent diffusion bridge'}), which is then either accepted or rejected by means of auxiliary unconditioned diffusions.
-Although conceptually complex, the beauty of this procedure is that as only unconditioned diffusions are ever simulated, the highly desirable linear-in-time computational cost of such simulation is retained, and so it offers a practical solution to the simulation of diffusion bridges with distant end-points. \citet{b:bs14} was further extended in \citet{jrssb:bfs16} to consider multi-dimensional diffusion bridges.
+A conceptually novel alternative for simulating bridges of ergodic diffusions using a discretised approach was recently proposed by Bladt \& S\o{}rensen and subsequently extended \citep{jrssb:bfs16,b:bms20,b:bs14}.
+The proposal is formed by simulating only unconditioned diffusions---one whose start points coincides with that of the desired bridge, another whose start point coincides with the \emph{end point} of the bridge---these are spliced together at a well specified crossing time to form a single proposal path, which is then either accepted or rejected by means of a stochastic number of auxiliary unconditioned diffusions.
+The main strength of this approach is that only unconditioned diffusions are simulated, and so the desirable linear-in-time computational cost of such simulation is retained.
+This is in contrast to previously proposed approaches where the computational cost can grow exponentially in $T$.
+Termed the \emph{simple diffusion bridge} approach, this recent innovation forms one key ingredient of the work we introduce in this paper.

-Simulating diffusion bridges by means of any of the above time-discretisation approaches introduces bias, in addition to the inherent Monte Carlo error.
-Although the bias can be mitigated somewhat by increasing the fineness of the discretisation, this introduces considerable computational burden (particularly in our setting where we are interested in simulating diffusion bridges with distant end-points).
-This is especially important for many practical problems, where simulating a diffusion bridge is only a single embedded step within an MCMC scheme to conduct parameter inference for partially-observed diffusions.
-(In particular, in the Bayesian setting \citet{bio:rs01} circumvent the intractability of the likelihood by applying a data-augmentation strategy---i.e., simulating diffusion bridges).
-Eliminating bias is of particular importance in many modern MCMC schemes, such as pseudo-marginal MCMC \citep{as:ar09}.